 Heritage Pointe Rabbi Sherman shares weekly Torah study that will activate your brain, touch your heart, and potentially impact the way that you live your life.

-Please join our Shabbat/Rosh HaShanah celebrations on Channel 1960.
+Please join our Shabbat celebrations on Channel 1960:

-Saturday at 10:00 AM – Shabbat/Rosh HaShanah Day One Morning Service
+Saturday at 10:00 AM – Shabbat Shacharit (Morning Service)

 Candle lighting times for the city of Mission Viejo: